MattLynchPCO/LawmakerPlaywright/README.md

 ### Live/pdf-tests.spec.ts
 Uses the XML files in `/test-data/SP-PDF` and `/test-data/UK-PDF` to generate PDFs and compare them against the same-named pdf files in the same folder.

+The pdf-visual-compare package (https://www.npmjs.com/package/pdf-visual-compare) is used for the comparison.
+It generates an image for each page that doesn't match between any two PDFs.

-Depends on decompress npm package to extract docs from zip file and pdf-visual-compare package to do PDF comparison.
+Depends on decompress npm package to extract docs from zip file.

 The test creates test projects as necessary and then deletes them at the end.
+If there is an XML doc in the test data folder but no matching PDF then the test will create a new PDF in the test data folder rather than actually running a comparison.

+For the UK Bill test, if the filename of the document being compared includes the words "House Bill" then the House Bill option is selected in the generate PDF modal.
+Otherwise all PDFs are created with line numbering and tracked changes showing.

 ### Live/renumber-tests.spec.ts
 Uses the XML files in `/test-data/renumber performance tests` to run the renumber operation.
 I've used `test.step` to capture the actual renumber action as opposed to the setup and teardown so that it is possible to easily identify the performance of the renumber action in the report.
 The test creates test projects as necessary and then deletes them at the end.